-- 1. The Petitioners are FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San Francisco, CA 94104, via agent David Dickson, Westwood Multi-Disciplined Surveying & Engineering, 2740 North Dallas Parkway #280, Plano, TX 75093, with FFP IL Community Solar LLC officers Go Mizoguchi, 243 Scarsdale Boulevard, Scarsdale, NY, 10583; Paul Walker, 6980 Springhill Drive, Niwot, CO 80503; and Kristin Frooshani, 628 Harvey St, Baltimore, MD 21230, and participating landowners the Woodard Family Trust.
-Regarding the petitioners: - A. "Woodard Trust St. Joseph West" is the name of the proposed PV SOLAR FARM, which is wholly owned by FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San Francisco, CA 94104. - B. The participating landowners, the Woodard Family Trust, signed a Memorandum of Option to Ground Lease Agreement on April 25, 2018, with FFP IL Community Solar LLC. - 2.
-The subject property is a 40-acre tract in the Northeast Quarter of the Southeast Quarter of Section 3 of Township 19 North, Range 10 East of the Third Principal Meridian in St. Joseph Township, and commonly known as the farmland approximately 600 feet north of Schuren Nursery on the west side of CR 2200E.
-The petitioners anticipate using approximately 14.37 12.57 acres of the subject property for the PV SOLAR FARM, per the application revised Site Plan received August 24, 2018October 11, 2018. - 3.
-Regarding municipal extraterritorial jurisdiction and township planning jurisdiction: - A. The subject property is located 3,625 feet (0.69 mile) from the Village of St. Joseph, which is within the one and one-half mile extraterritorial jurisdiction of the Village, a municipality with zoning.
-Municipalities with zoning are notified of Special Use Permit cases, but do not have protest rights in these cases. - (1) Resolution No. 2018-8: A Resolution Objecting to Special Use Permit for Solar Farm (Champaign County Zoning Case 906-S-18) was received from the Village of St. Joseph on September 28, 2018. - B. The subject property is located within St. Joseph Township, which has a Planning Commission.
+- 1. The Petitioners are FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San Francisco, CA 94104, via agent David Dickson, Westwood Multi-Disciplined Surveying & Engineering, 2740 North Dallas Parkway #280, Plano, TX 75093, with FFP IL Community Solar LLC officers Go Mizoguchi, 243 Scarsdale Boulevard, Scarsdale, NY, 10583; Paul Walker, 6980 Springhill Drive, Niwot, CO 80503; and Kristin Frooshani, 628 Harvey St, Baltimore, MD 21230, and participating landowner the Beatrice H. Woodard Trust, and Mark A. Woodard, Trustee.
+Regarding the petitioners: - A. Woodard Trust St. Joseph Solar East is the name of the proposed PV SOLAR FARM, which is wholly owned by FFP IL Community Solar LLC, 100 Montgomery Street, Suite 725, San Francisco, CA 94104. - B. The participating landowner, Beatrice H. Woodard Trustee Mark A. Woodard, signed an agreement on May 28, 2018, with FFP IL Community Solar LLC for the use of their property for the proposed PV SOLAR FARM. - 2.
+The subject property is a 153.23-acre tract in the Northwest Quarter of Section 12 of Township 19 North, Range 10 East of the Third Principal Meridian in St. Joseph Township, and commonly known as the farmland at the southwest corner of CR 2350E and CR 1700N.
+The petitioners anticipate using approximately 31.18-31.66 acres of the subject property for the PV SOLAR FARM, per the application-revised Site Plan received August 24, 2018 October 11, 2018. - 3.
+Regarding municipal extraterritorial jurisdiction and township planning jurisdiction: - A. The subject property is located on the north edge of the Village of St. Joseph, which is within the one and one-half mile extraterritorial jurisdiction of the Village, a municipality with zoning.
+Municipalities with zoning are notified of Special Use Permit cases, but do not have protest rights in these cases. - (1) Resolution No. 2018-7: A Resolution Objecting to Special Use Permit for Solar Farm (Champaign County Zoning Case 907-S-18) was received from the Village of St. Joseph on September 28, 2018. - B. The subject property is located within St. Joseph Township, which has a Planning Commission.
 Townships with Planning Commissions are notified of Special Use Permit cases, but do not have protest rights in these cases.